Join Us: Support policies that harness the full potential of renewable energy in the United States.

 Wind energy also benefits American farmers and ranchers who choose to lease portions of their land to host wind turbines.
 Land lease payments help stabilize farm incomes and hedge again financial hardships caused by low commodity prices, floods, droughts or tariffs.
 These payments help small and medium farming enterprises survive and be passed on to the next generation.

-U.S. wind power contributes over $1.6 billion in state and local taxes and land lease payments to farmers and ranchers every year.
+U.S. wind and solar power contribute $2.6 billion in state and local taxes and land lease payments to farmers and ranchers every year.

 The typical wind farm leaves 98 percent of the land in its footprint undisturbed, leaving the rest free for property owners to continue farming, ranching and enjoying.